apereo/cas/docs/cas-server-documentation/password_management/Password-Management-REST.md

 ## Authentication

 If the endpoints are secured, CAS supports Basic authentication when calling them.
-Just set the corresponding password for the username and password.
+Just set the corresponding property for the username and password.